LTL Banner Image

 For example: 一个苹果.

-What are the most common Chinese Measure Word?
+What are the most common measure words?

 The most common measure words are 个, 张,本,杯, 条,只 and 辆.
 Some you will find on this page, but you can find many other more specific Chinese Measure Words here.